BaReinhard/Super-Simple-Raspberry-Pi-Audio-Receiver-Install/README.md

 ## Install

-#### This will install on the latest Raspbian Jessie, with just the following commands.
+#### This will install on the latest Raspbian Buster, with just the following commands.

 ```
 pi@raspberrypi:~/ $ sudo apt-get update